LouisOrellana/CV/README.md

 - LOVES MUSIC
 - Plays guitar
 - Codes on free time
-- Want to buy a motorcycle (and obviously learn to ride it)
+- Wants to buy a motorcycle (and obviously learn to ride it)
 - LOVES Hamburgers
-- Codes for the fun
+- Codes for fun
 - Loves competitive (but friendly) environments
 - Gives (some) math, coding and electronics/embedded-electronics tutoring
 - Wants to learn higher level math